sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-07-14】[MystenLabs / sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
 * 【2024-07-13】[TeamNewPipe / NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor) - NewPipe's core library for extracting data from streaming sites
 * 【2024-07-13】[apify / crawlee-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works with BeautifulSoup, Playwright, and raw HTTP.
 Both headful and headless mode.
 With proxy rotation.
 * 【2024-07-12】[swiftlang / swift](https://github.com/swiftlang/swift) - The Swift Programming Language